devigned/wasi-worker/README.md

 Total Upload: 2228.94 KiB / gzip: 563.45 KiB
 ```

-If you open your browser to the URI above, `http://localhost:8787`, you should see `hello world!`.
+If you open your browser to the URI above, `http://localhost:8787`, you should see `Hello, world!`.

 ## Instructions for Publishing to CloudFlare
 To publish your work to CloudFlare, run the following: